mit-pdos/sigmaos/cpython3.11/Doc/library/threading.rst

       .. versionchanged:: 3.2
          Lock acquisition can now be interrupted by signals on POSIX if the underlying threading implementation supports it.

-      .. versionchanged:: 3.14
-         Lock acquisition can now be interrupted by signals on Windows.

    .. method:: release()